rodrigodiasnoronha/rodrigodiasnoronha/README.md

 ## Hi There 👋

-### I'm Rodrigo Noronha, I like software development, games, (e-)sports, networking...
+### I'm Rodrigo Noronha
+#### Game collector, e-sports fan, may a streamer sometimes, software developer and a gaming pc enthusiast